History of The City of Willows

 In the mid-1800s, cattle drivers traveling between Sacramento and Redding often stopped to rest at a shady watering place surrounded by willow trees.
 This stop, known as ‘The Willows,’ inspired the name that the town still proudly bears today.

-A post office opened in 1862 under the name Willow, later changed to Willows in 1916.
+In 1862, a post office opened under the name Willow, later changed to Willows in 1916.
 As settlers recognized the valley’s fertile farmland, the community grew steadily, evolving into a thriving agricultural hub.

 Willows Post Office 1910 courtesy of Meriam Library, CSU, Chico